themeteorchef/holiday-wish-list/holiday-wish-list.md

 [...]
 ```

 Making sense?
 Pay close attention.
 Instead of calling our `dragDrop` module directly, here, we're actually making a call to a method that we'll expose called `init`.
 Don't worry about the details now, but the gist of this idea is that we'll have another method we'll need to expose later, so we account for this now.
-For arguments, we pass to things `sortableElement`, referring to the class name of the sortable _list_ element, and `sortableItems`, referring to the items in our list that can be sorted.
+For arguments, we pass two things: `sortableElement`, referring to the class name of the sortable _list_ element, and `sortableItems`, referring to the items in our list that can be sorted.
 Again, patience, this will all make sense soon.
 Let's hop over to our module definition and see how it's coming together.

 <p class="block-header">/client/modules/drag-drop.js</p>